denisousa/search_algorithms_mc3_problem/README.md

 ## Links

-The `links.txt` file has example clone links between Stack Overflow and the Qualitas corpus that are presented in Section 3.2 Examples of Fitness Computation.
+The `links.md` file has example clone links between Stack Overflow and the Qualitas corpus

+## Computational Infrastructure

+The `infrastructure.md` file contains a description of the infrastructure that were used to carry out our experiment.